mateus-oliveira/friends-gallery-api/README.md

 # Friends Gallery

-It is the backend for the app Friends Gallery, system when married friends will post photographs to celebrate the moment.
+It is the backend for the app Friends Gallery, system when married friends will post photographs to celebrate this moment.
+For access the API [cllick here](https://gallery.api.devsenior.xyz/), and Sign In with the follow Django administration credentials:
+* Email: admin@admin.com
+* Password: admin2021

 ## Technologies